radimurban/opt_methods_project/README.md

 ```

 #### Generating Children
 We use two-point crossover.
-It is also neccessary to keep track of the new cost and the number of resources.
+It is also necessary to keep track of the new cost and the number of resources.
 Upon creating the child we check in a do-while loop that the sum of the resources is under the limit.

 ```java
 public Resource crossover(Resource parent1, Resource parent2) {